Moyege8/plaintext-password-obfuscation/README.md

 ### Overview

-Copy the workhorse script `/usr/local/bin/bindplane-config-manager.sh` to `/usr/local/bin` on the host where you are performing password obfuscation.
+Copy the workhorse script `bindplane-config-manager.sh` to `/usr/local/bin` on the host where you are performing password obfuscation.

 The script performs the following operations:
 - Requests the vault key